HoldenB/professioneer-web/README.md

 # Professioneer Web

 Web app and server for the professioneer simulation.
-Full stack rust using Leptos.
+Full stack Rust using Leptos.